Maschio (song)

-"Maschio" (Male) is a song written and recorded by Italian singer Annalisa.
-It was released on 8 May 2025 through Warner Music Italy as the lead single from her ninth studio album Ma io sono fuoco.
+"Maschio" (Male) is a song co-written and recorded by Italian singer-songwriter Annalisa.
+It was released on 8 May 2025 through Warner Music Italy as the lead single from her ninth studio album, Ma io sono fuoco.

+It was written by Annalisa with co-writing contribution by the singer's long time songwriting partners Davide Simonetta and Paolo Antonacci.
 The song peaked at number 9 on the Italian singles chart.

 Music video

 A music video to accompany the release of "Maschio", directed by Giulio Rosati, was released via YouTube on 9 May 2025.